 An emphasis in this chapter is that nothing is more difficult than the art of maneuver.
 Troop morale is significant to the success of a campaign.

 A “day” is used by Sun Tzu in reference to a military campaign.
 At the beginning of the “day” spirits are high and begin to diminish towards the evening.
-Understanding the spirit of yourself and your enemy is crucial in determining time of attack.
+Understanding the spirit of yourself and your enemy is crucial in determining the time of the attack.

-It is best to attack during the “morning” when morale spirit is high.
+It is best to attack during the “morning” when the morale spirit is high.
 The opposite is your enemy, look to engage them in the evening.

 This can be related to having difficult conversations, with your team or spouse.
 Knowing the best time to engage or correspond in regards to the time of “day” for them and yourself.

 “A clever general, therefore, avoids an army when its spirit is keen, but attacks when it is sluggish and inclined to return.
 This is the art of studying moods.” -Sun Tzu

 This chapter enforces the concept of flexibility and the need to adapt to succeed.
 There are consistently shifting variables and circumstances that a leader must be able to overcome and navigate his team through.
 In The Art Of War, many guidelines are laid out for a leader to follow.